Close

 Ownership Proof

 Ensure that your parents have proper ownership documents of their house.
-These documents could include property deeds, property tax receipts, or other relevant documents.
+These documents could include property deeds, tax receipts, or other relevant documents.

 Separate Living Space